D' La Santa: Reception

 Seattle Weeklys Nicole Sprinkle recommended the cochinita pibil in 2017.
 In 2022, Aimee Rizzo of The Infatuation said the restaurant had Seattle's best Mexican food and opined, "D' La Santa is something you really do need in your life."
 She and Kayla Sager-Riley also included the business in the website's 2024 overviews of the city's best Mexican restaurants and best restaurants on Capitol Hill.
 Zuri Anderson ranked D' La Santa second in iHeart's 2022 list of Seattle's best steakhouses based on Yelp.

 Allecia Vermillion included D' La Santa in Seattle Metropolitans 2022 lists of the city's "great" tacos and Mexican restaurants, as well as "greatest" steakhouses.
 The magazine has also said the "companionable spot ... remains an undersung gem".
-Gabe Guarente and Megan Hill included D' La Santa in Eater Seattles 2022 overview of recommended eateries for steak, and Harry Cheadle and Charlie Lahud-Zahner included the business in the website's overview of sixteen "mouth-watering" Mexican restaurants in the metropolitan area in 2024.
+Gabe Guarantee and Megan Hill included D' La Santa in Eater Seattles 2022 overview of recommended eateries for steak, and Harry Cheadle and Charlie Lahud-Zahner included the business in the website's overview of sixteen "mouth-watering" Mexican restaurants in the metropolitan area in 2024.